rt2-group4/UOH-AWA/README.md

 - Oluwaseyi Daniel

 # Accessibility conformance
-The web pages conform to WCAG Level AA.
-This has been confirmed using both WAVE and Axe Dev Tools Chrome extensions.
-A full accessibility report from the final web page versions obtained from Axe Dev Tools can be found **here**.<br><br>
+The final version of each web page conforms to WCAG.
+This has been confirmed using several conformance tests:
+  - Accessibilitychecker
+    - This paid WCAG conformance software was used to test all pages within the website and confirms WCAG 2.2 conformance
+    - The summary of the check can be found in 'conformance_testing/accessibility_checker'
+  - accessScan
+    - This was also used and confirms WCAG conformance
+      - A full summary and examples of summaries of individual pages can be found in 'conformance_testing/accessScan'
+  - WAVE plugin
+    - This was used throughout development.
+Some screenshots of example tests on a selection of web pages can be found in 'conformance_testing/WAVE'

 A template was used in pull requests that included a section on accessibility and testing.
 Testing was conducted throughout the development process.
 When accessibility issues were identified they were noted and Trello tickets were made to address them where appropriate.

 # Summary